-Senior Schools usually expect Preparatory Schools follow the Joint Council for Qualifications (JCQ) guidelines for Access Arrangements in public exams at Common Entrance.
-In accordance with this, Aldro will allow a pupil in Forms 5 - 8 exam concessions where a pupil has a recommendation in an Educational Psychologist or Specialist Assessor Report and where criteria are met as set out by JCQ.
+Senior Schools now insist that Preparatory Schools follow the Joint Council for Qualifications (JCQ) guidelines for Access Arrangements in public exams at Common Entrance.
+In accordance with this, Aldro will allow a pupil in Form 7 and 8 exam concessions where a pupil has a recommendation in an Educational Psychologist report and where he/she meets the required criteria as set out by JCQ.
+Pupils will not permitted concessions simply based on the opinion of an Educational Psychologist.
 Aldro is required to request permission for a pupil to use a concession at Common Entrance directly from their chosen senior school.
 This will involve the sharing of reports with that senior school to validate the requested concession.

-In the Junior department, exam concessions are considered on the basis of individual need and their use monitored, to help gain an evidence base for future JCQ applications as to their normal pattern of working.
+Lower down the school exam concessions are considered on the basis of individual need and their use monitored, to help gain an evidence base for future JCQ applications as to their normal pattern of working.